shayanmostafaei/Metabolomic-Aging-Clock-MetaboAge-/README.md

 # MetaboAge: Metabolomic Aging Clock

-This repository contains the code and workflow for constructing the Metabolomic Aging Clock (MetaboAge) using 184 NMR-based metabolic features from the UK Biobank.
+This repository contains the code and workflow for constructing the Metabolomic Aging Clock (MetaboAge) using 184 NMR-based metabolic features and Stacked ensemble models in the UK Biobank.

 ## Overview